Suvronil/SDC/writeup.md

 ###Test a Model on New Images

 ####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+Choose five candidate images of traffic signs and provide them in the report.
+Are there any particular qualities of the image(s) that might make classification difficult?

-I chose 5 images similar to the images taken from German traffic sign.
+I chose 5 images from web, similar to the images taken from German traffic sign.
 Following are the images.

 Image 1 : Class id : 35  # Ahead only